 Roopkund: On the first day, the Roopkund trek too gets into superb oak and rhododendron forests — the colours, light and shades are fascinating.
 The oak forests are extremely dense and beautiful.
 They stay beautiful all the way to your first camp at Gheroli Patal.
 Until Buran Ghati took over, Roopkund was my favourite ‘day one’ trek thanks to its oak forests.

 Roopkund: Day two, well, Roopkund takes it, but Buran Ghati matches up almost equally.
 On day two of Roopkund, trekkers continue through the oak forest in an easterly direction.
 The sun filters in through the forest like a movie set.
 Suddenly, trekkers pop out to the magnificent Ali Bugyal.
 I really don’t have to talk much about Ali Bugyal — it is one of the most beautiful high altitude meadows of India.
 Walking barefoot along Ali Bugyal is an experience that you’ll cherish all your life.
 The trek ends at Bedni Bugyal, which many believe is even prettier than Ali Bugyal.
 I would agree too.
 The sunset at Bedni Bugyal has always been a mesmerizing and emotional moment for trekkers.
+In fact, the Ali Bugyal and Bedni Bugyal are so pretty, we decided to run a separate trek, The Ali Bedni Bugyal Trek to ensure trekkers can experience these emotions, ever since the Roopkund Trek was closed.

 Let’s compare Buran Ghati now.